 I painted the frames of both chairs with the same chalk paint.
 When the paint dried, I took dark wax to seal the paint.
 Then I went back and sanded down the frame to age it.
 I wanted there to be a Betina to it.
 Once both seats covers dried, I was able to reupholster the seats of the chairs with my staple gun.

-I put the table back together and used the same stencil to complete this set.
-I used the mounting spray again to secure it on the table top.
-I used the foam roller for this part too.
+Finally, I put the table back together and used the same stencil to complete this set.
+I used the mounting spray again to secure it on the table top, and I used the foam roller for this part too.
 Same rules apply.

 Once it dried, I was able to dress it up in my little dining area space.
 I did start using this as more of mini office space.
 I love this table.
 It’s a perfect size.